|Start: Chancery Lane Underground Station.||Duration: 2 Hours 45 minutes|

 Continue ahead, and keep straight ahead into Portsmouth Street where, a little way along on the left, is:-

-This quaint little building dates from 1567 and was reputedly built from old ship timbers.
+This quaint little building long known as "The Old Curiosity Shop" dates from 1567 and was reputedly built from old ship timbers.

 The legend, "Immortalized by Charles Dickens", emblazoned on its wall is a bit of wishful thinking.